 In addition to Ripple, GateHub offers trading in the following cryptocurrencies: Bitcoin (BTC), Bitcoin Cash (BCH), Ethereum (ETH), Ethereum Classic (ETC), Augur (REP), Das3h (DASH), Quantum (QUA), Stellar (XLM), and Xaucoin (XAU).

 Competitive trading fees

 GateHub’s trading fees range from 0.2% to 0.3% per transaction (the cost of changing BTC to XRP is listed as 0.2%, ETH to XRP is 0.3%, same as Dash, ETC, REP, and all other coins with the exception of QAU).
-When compared to what other crypto exchanges, these fees are not that high.
-However, many similar venues have lower trading fees, for example CoinFloor, has no trading fees, and it only charges deposits and withdrawals.
+When compared to other crypto exchanges, these fees are not that high.
+However, many similar venues have lower trading fees, for example, CoinFloor, has no trading fees, and it only charges deposits and withdrawals.